Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

-Our motivating examples of Lagrangian cobordisms are asymptotically-cylindrical rather than cylindrical near infinity.
-To explain the asymptotically-cylindrical definition, recall that the space of submanifolds has a natural $C^0$-topology.
-In this topology, open neighborhoods of a given submanifold are those submanifolds corresponding to sections of the normal bundle contained in some tubular neighborhood.
-Choose tubular neighborhoods of $\Lambda_\pm$ in $Z$ given by diffeomorphisms of the normal bundle $N\Lambda_\pm$ onto an open neighborhood of $\Lambda_\pm.$ The tubular neighborhoods of $\Lambda_\pm$ induce tubular neighborhoods of $\R \times \Lambda_\pm$ given by maps $ \R \times N \Lambda_\pm \to \R \times Z_\pm .$ Let
+Our motivating example of the Harvey-Lawson filling as described in \eqref{hl} is only asymptotically cylindrical rather than cylindrical near infinity, which we now explain.
+Recall that the space of submanifolds of a fixed dimension has a natural topology in which open neighborhoods of a given submanifold are those submanifolds corresponding to smooth sections of the normal bundle contained in some tubular neighborhood.
+Choose tubular neighborhoods of $\Lambda$ in $Z$ given by diffeomorphisms of the normal bundle $N\Lambda$ onto an open neighborhood of $\Lambda$.
+The tubular neighborhoods of $\Lambda$ induce tubular neighborhoods of $\R \times \Lambda$ given by maps $ \R \times N \Lambda \to \R \times Z$.
+Let

 be the translation map.

 \begin{definition} Let $(Z,\alpha)$ be a fibered contact manifold.
 Let $L_\nu \subset \R \times Z, \nu \in \N$ be a sequence of submanifolds given as the graphs of sections